daz64/CMPINF0010Lab/README.md

 The file Version-Control-Lab.ipynb asks for a name, a number, and then prints the name number times.

-The team members are: Michael Wolfe, David Zapata
+The team members are: David Zapata, Michael Wolfe